doritoes/docker-php-nginx-app-server/README.md

 ![License MIT](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Goal of this project
-The goal of this container image is to provide an a LAMP application server for use with PDO and external MySQL service under Kubernetes.
+The goal of this container image is to provide an a LAMP application server for use with PDO and an external MySQL service under Kubernetes.

 ## Usage
 Start the Docker container:

     docker run -p 80:8080 doritoes/php-nginx-app-server